All Episodes

 You know, you hear the insensitivity of some people.

-Um now, Lieutenant Governor of Texas, uh Dan Patrick has actually come out and he has said that some people will, because of their strident anti-law enforcement sanctuary city supporting uh policies that they're accomplices.
+Now, Lieutenant Governor of Texas, Dan Patrick, has actually come out, and he has said that some people, because of their strident anti-law enforcement sanctuary city supporting policies, that they're accomplices.

-He specifically actually called out Heraldo Rivera, and they're gonna probably debate on TV.
+He specifically actually called out Geraldo Rivera, and they're going to probably debate on TV.

-And uh we'll get his reaction and then we'll set up that TV debate.
+And we'll get his reaction, and then we'll set up that TV debate.

-But he'll join us next and much more coming up as the Sean Hannity Show continues, final hour free for all.
+But he'll join us next, and much more coming up as the Sean Hannity show continues.

-And even Haraldo Rivera, and I've never met the guy.
+And even Geraldo Rivera, and I've never met the guy.

 I seem to like him, seemed like he's got a good heart.